teal-finance/garcon/README.md

 [Rainbow](https://github.com/teal-finance/rainbow)
 and other internal projects at Teal.Finance.

-Please propose a PR to add here your project that also uses Garcon.
+Please propose a [Pull Request](https://github.com/teal-finance/garcon/pulls) to add here your project that also uses Garcon.

 ## Features